 A good chuck roast goes a long way in the Instant Pot.
 With key ingredients to deepen the flavor and keep the meat juicy while is cooks to tender perfection, this healthy recipe is perfect for adding to tacos or serving alongside your choice of roasted veggies and potatoes.

 It’s all about the shredded meats for meal prep!
 They’re inexpensive, easy to make and cook with the Instant Pot in a fraction of the normal time for beautiful results.
 This pulled pork resembles slow-cooked Barbacoa-style, great for cooking in big batches and having with mix and match Mexican-inspired dinners throughout the week.
+Check out our BBQ Firecracker Pulled Pork recipe here and 15 creative ways to use up leftover pulled pork here.

 A good bone broth is a batch cooking must for many.
 Using scrap bones and veggie trimmings, you’ll have a hearty, warming, collagen-rich broth in record time.
 This is fabulous for tossing some protein and veggies into throughout the week for an easy soup or even sipping between meals to stay full and boost the immune system.